-You can never have too many Baby Easter craft ideas to make Baby’s first Easter extra-special and extra-fun.
+You can never have too many baby Easter craft ideas to make baby’s first Easter extra-special and extra-fun.

-If you haven’t yet seen our first list of fun Baby Easter craft ideas, go check it out!
+If you haven’t yet seen our first list of fun baby Easter craft ideas, go check it out!

 1. DIY Easter Bunny ears

-It wouldn’t be Easter without some cute Bunny ears you can make yourself.
+It wouldn’t be Easter without some cute bunny ears you can make yourself.
 Instead of raiding the stores and spending money on something your baby won’t be able to wear next year, have fun with this do-it-yourself activity.
 We searched the Internet for the easiest bunny ears tutorial and we found it at KidSpot.
 All you need is an Alice headband, which you probably already have, some scissors, and a sheet of cardboard.
-They even offer a free printable template you can cut out.
+There’s even a free printable template you can cut out.
 If the template for the ears is too big, try drawing lines on the inside and cutting out that part to make smaller ones.
 This is the “must-do” of all baby Easter craft ideas.

 2. Felt Easter baskets

-One accessory your baby just cannot go without on their first Easter egg hunt is a felt Easter basket.
-It’s light and soft, perfect for Baby no matter how much he swings it around or throws it.
+One accessory your baby just cannot go without on his first Easter egg hunt is a felt Easter basket.
+It’s light and soft, perfect for baby no matter how much he swings it around or throws it.
 The best directions to make it yourself are at A Spoonful of Sugar.
 All you need for this cute accessory is a piece of wool felt, ribbons, and other materials for decorating, such as buttons.

 Given the fact that baby Easter craft ideas must be baby-friendly, you should try using fewer small parts which could come apart and be ingested.
 Preferably, do the simplest model with ribbons on the margins and as handles, or a felt cut-out flower sewed on.